 “It’s time” mother says, coming to the room for one last cuddle.
 She arranges my veil and checks my lipstick and hers.
 The photographer is all around us, getting me to pose alone and with my mom.
-I didn’t mind.
+A precious time.
 “I promise I won’t cry” she says – her eyes shiny and bright.
 “I love you so much Anna” she says stroking my curls behind my ear.
 I know that she is thinking of the years gone by and what we have been through.

 Sniffing, wiping his tears and clearing his throat he gallantly offers me his arm.
 I take it with a smile and some deep breaths.
 We are ready.
 This is it!
 I am beyond excited.
 Our wedding is under the trees in a lovely garden, filled with singing birds, dappled sunlight and a light breeze which carries the smell of jasmine and roses.
 The sky is cornflower blue with a few cotton clouds just to make it picturesque and perfect.

 We start off down the aisle as the first few notes of “Here Comes the Bride” start to play.
-Everyone is looking at us and I can see my mom and Billy their faces shining with pride.
+Everyone is looking at us and I can see my mom and Billy in the front row, their faces shining with pride.
 It’s magical.

 Suddenly Shaun stops a thoughtful look on his face – I’m confused.
 “What’s wrong?”
 I ask feeling uneasy.

 “Wait here please” he says.
 “I’ll just be a minute.”